4Max0/Hyprscript/readme.md

 What Hyprscript does, is that it install Packages and Configs and configures them, so you don't have to install and configure your Hyprland on Arch Linux manually.
 [More Details here.](#what-is-being-installed)

 > [!CAUTION]
-> It is currently in the works still (as of the 25.04.2025).
+> It is currently in the works still (as of the 28.04.2025).
+> The install.sh also doesn't support error handling yet so if there is something that doesn't work for any reason it will not notify you and stop instead it will keep going as it is a bash script.

 > [!IMPORTANT]
 > Like mentioned [here](config-files/Disclaimer.md), the Waybar config files are based on the config